CSS in Action

 line-height:0 may work, though the elements would still take horizontal space on the screen.
 All of these techniques may result in search engine penalties as they may interpreted to be malicious.

 This approach moves the content to the left 10000 pixels - thus off the visible screen.
 The actual value matters little, so long as it is positioned off-screen.
 Screen readers will still read text with this style.
 However, if a link or form element is given this style, it may result in a focus indicator (the dotted lines or 'marching ants' that surround a focused link) that extends from where the element should be located in the page to the place it is actually located (way to the left).
 This is not very pretty.
-This approach also causes issues in right-to-left langauges.
+This approach also causes issues in right-to-left languages.
 As such, this approach may be a viable option if the element does not contain navigable elements, though better techniques are available.

 position: absolute !important;